-The most popular, this is the one-day or half-day introduction to falconry.
+Our most popular courses are the one/two day introduction to falconry.
 They are very informal, and designed to give a fun day for those who just want that, while still being educational.
 The format of these short courses involves:

 Groups are usually small, often 4-5 participants, with a few spectators.
 Spectators are welcome – you will need someone to take photos!